The Visitor Plaza Campaign

 “Not in my wildest dreams could I have imagined a place like the Arboretum existed.
 I have visited countless times since my youth, bringing my parents, grandmother, friends, and, most recently, my children.
 The new Visitor Plaza Project will transform our magnificent garden, making it even more accessible for all!”
 Annette Castro Ramirez, Co-Chair of the Visitor Plaza Steering Committee and Arboretum Trustee

-The Arboretum’s $8.1 million fundraising effort to construct a new Visitor Plaza will increase accessibility, provide superior hospitality, and enhance enjoyment of all that the Arboretum offers.
+The Arboretum’s $10 million project will construct a new Visitor Plaza that will increase accessibility, provide superior hospitality, and enhance enjoyment of all that the Arboretum offers.

 What the Visitor Plaza Project Will Do: